Nilhcem/nilhcem.github.io/_posts/2019-01-26-home-monitoring-with-mqtt-influxdb-grafana.md

 ![pic10_xiaomi_hygrothermograph]

-While designed for an indoor usage, it supports temperatures from -9.9°C to 60°C. I've been using it outside for a few weeks already and the device works really well.
+While designed for an indoor usage, it supports temperatures from -9.9°C to 60°C. I've been using it outside for a month already and the device works really well.

 ![pic11_xiaomi_outside]
 <br>